 PMSEA Returns: 68 Years of Responsible Mining Resilience, Reset, Recovery

-by Marcelle P. Villegas - March 17, 2023
+By: Marcelle P. Villegas March 17, 2023

 [Baguio City] After two years of postponement due to the COVID-19 pandemic, The Philippine Mine Safety and Environment Association (PMSEA) finally returned last year to launch once again the Annual National Mine Safety and Environment Conference in Baguio City (ANMSEC) on its 68th year.
 It has been a tradition for decades that stakeholders and other participants from the mining industry gather yearly in the City of Pines for this event.
 ANMSEC remains one of the major events in the industry.
 This year’s conference was held last November 15 to 18, 2022.
 This year’s theme is “68 Years of Responsible Mining Resilience.
 Reset.
 Recovery.”
 [1]